-- 1.2.1 Conduct a cross-Canada review and analysis of the provincial/territorial legislation that is relevant to advance care planning including an analysis of enablers and barriers. - 1.2.2 Develop and maintain provincial/territorial primers for clinicians regarding the laws influencing advance care planning in their jurisdiction. - 1.2.3 Develop/adapt and disseminate materials that assist legal professionals to recognize their role in advance care planning.
+- 1.2.1 Conduct a cross-Canada review and analysis of the provincial/territorial legislation that is relevant to advance care planning including an analysis of enablers and barriers. - 1.2.2 Develop a tool that provides an easy to use summary of the legal requirements for consent, substitute decision-making and advance directives in each province and territory. - 1.2.3 Develop and maintain provincial/territorial primers for clinicians regarding the laws influencing advance care planning in their jurisdiction. - 1.2.4 Develop/adapt and disseminate materials that assist legal professionals to recognize their role in advance care planning. - 1.2.5 The health community should work in tandem with the legal community to view advance care planning as a process and to each participate in the process of ACP specifically, tools and training should be provided to lawyers regarding discussions with clients about ACP and the drafting of advance directives.